Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_da_curiosity/pic32mzda_getting_started/readme.md

 - Open the Tera Term terminal application on your PC (from the Windows® Start menu by pressing the Start button)
 - Set the baud rate to 115200
 - Reset or power cycle the device.
-- An LED (LED1[RGB-RED]) on the Curiosity PIC32MZ DA Development Board toggles on every timeout basis and the default periodicity of the timeout is 500 milliseconds.
+- An LED (LED1[RGB-RED]) on the PIC32MZ DA Curiosity Development Kit toggles on every timeout basis and the default periodicity of the timeout is 500 milliseconds.
 - And the LED toggling rate is displayed on the serial terminal.
-- Press the switch SW1 on the Curiosity PIC32MZ DA Development Board to change the periodicity of the timeout to one second.
+- Press the switch SW1 on the PIC32MZ DA Curiosity Development Kit to change the periodicity of the timeout to one second.
-- Every subsequent pressing of the switch SW1 on the Curiosity PIC32MZ DA Development Board changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order.
+- Every subsequent pressing of the switch SW1 on the PIC32MZ DA Curiosity Development Kit changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order.
-- Press the switch SW2 on the Curiosity PIC32MZ DA Development Board to read and print the Temperature from the Temperature Sensor.
+- Press the switch SW2 on the PIC32MZ DA Curiosity Development Kit to read and print the Temperature from the Temperature Sensor.
 - The temperature read is displayed on a serial console on a periodical basis.
-- Press the switch SW1 on the Curiosity PIC32MZ DA Development Board to change the periodicity of the temperature values displayed on the serial console.
-The periodicity will be changed between 500 milliseconds, one second, two seconds, four seconds and back to 500 milliseconds on every time user press the switch SW1 on the Curiosity PIC32MZ DA Development Board.
+- Press the switch SW1 on the PIC32MZ DA Curiosity Development Kit to change the periodicity of the temperature values displayed on the serial console.
+The periodicity will be changed between 500 milliseconds, one second, two seconds, four seconds and back to 500 milliseconds on every time user press the switch SW1 on the PIC32MZ DA Curiosity Development Kit.

 ## Comments: